chikamsoachu1/Take-Home-Challenge_Trucks/README.md

      loadder.js--  Business logic and data behind the api ' csvjson.json-- All the food truck data  is converted to json objects and strored here block.js --Logic for the block class

+  ## HOW TO RUN

+     Clone git reposirtory to a folder

+      run npm install in directory that contains package.json

+     run node index.js

+     Try out above commands in browser window